wzulfikar/lifelog/tech/telegram_bot.md

 *You can find list of available command here: [https://core.telegram.org/bots#commands]()*

 ### What I did to set up my first bot..
-First thing to do is to talk to [BotFather](https://telegram.me/botfather) using your Telegram account.
+Talk to [BotFather](https://telegram.me/botfather) using your Telegram account, send him a message “`/newbot`” and then he'll guide you from there.
+To display things you can do with [BotFather](https://telegram.me/botfather), send him “`/help`”.

 ![BotFather](../images/botfather.png)

-Send him a message “`/newbot`” and then he'll guide you from there.
-To display things you can do with [BotFather](https://telegram.me/botfather), send him “`/help`”.

 Once the new bot is created, you can test it by visiting this url: